-In November 2008 clashes between the Mai Mai and the CNDP led to a massacre of more than 150 people in the town of Kiwanja despite

-Military Concept of Operations for MONUC, 2005, Annex C, p.
-14. On file with author the presence of MONUC troops who were within 1 km of where the killings took place.33 According to Human Rights Watch the MONUC troops were well armed and equipped with 4 BMP-2 armoured vehicles.
-They sent a patrol roughly two hours after the CNDP had regained control of Kiwanja and begun summarily executing civilians.
-Although the patrol found bodies in the streets, 'No further action was taken by MONUC to stop the killings or to enhance protection for civilians in the town.'34
+In November 2008 clashes between the Mai Mai and the CNDP led to a massacre of more than 150 people in the town of Kiwanja despite the presence of MONUC troops who were within 1 km of where the killings took place.32 According to Human Rights Watch the MONUC troops were well armed and equipped with 4 BMP-2 armoured vehicles.
+They sent

-31 Twenty-third Report of the Secretary-General on the United Nations Organization Mission in the Democratic Republic of the Congo, S/2007/156 of 20 March 2007
+28 Sixteenth Report of the Secretary-General on the United Nations Organization Mission in the Democratic Republic of the Congo, S/2004/1034 of 31 December 2004, para 34.